-Our neurological specialists treat a wide range of conditions, including:
+Our neurologists diagnose and treat a wide variety of conditions, including:

 - Acoustic neuromas